nikoden-io/nikoden-io/README.md

 #### Hello,  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-⏳ 7+ year career as a Sales Director?
-Done that.
+⏳ Over 7 years of experience as a Sales Director?
+Been there, done that.

-🚀 Leap into the tech world in 2020?
-Been there.
+🚀 Made a leap into the tech world in 2020?
+Check.

-💼 Journeyed my way to Domintell?
-I'm there.

-At Domintell, I've found my sweet spot - fusing my love for coding and my penchant for people skills.
+💼 Currently thriving at Domintell, where I found my sweet spot by merging my love for coding with my penchant for people skills.

 🛠️ My tools of choice?
-TypeScript, JavaScript, React Native, ReactJS, NodeJS, Python, and recently, Dart & Flutter.
+TypeScript, JavaScript, React Native, ReactJS, NodeJS, Python, and more recently, Dart & Flutter.

-🎯 Together, we've turned ideas into reality - architecting robust software and mobile applications 📱, integrating advanced features, and venturing into the exciting realm of home automation and embedded technologies.
+🎯 Together, we've turned ideas into reality - architecting robust software and mobile applications 📱, integrating advanced features, and exploring the exciting realm of home automation and embedded technologies.

-📈 As for managing the team, I steer us through a customized Agile-like workflow.
-But I know management isn't just about giving directives.
+📈 As for team management, I guide us through a customized Agile-like workflow.
+But I believe management goes beyond issuing directives.
 It's about understanding and supporting each unique member of our team 🌈.
-Recognizing everyone's strengths has been our key to shared success 🏆.
+Recognizing everyone's strengths has been the key to our shared success 🏆.

 💡 Today, I'm more than just a tech lead with a knack for React/React Native and TypeScript.
-I like to be the guy who champions his team, making sure everyone feels valued.
+I strive to be the person who champions his team, ensuring that everyone feels valued.

-🤝 If you're intrigued by my journey, or if you see potential for us to create something amazing together, don't hesitate to reach out.
+🤝 If you're intrigued by my journey or see the potential for us to create something amazing together, don't hesitate to reach out.
 Let's connect!

-I am constantly seeking new challenges and opportunities to expand my skills and knowledge, and I am excited to see what the future holds in this dynamic and ever-changing field.
+I am always seeking new challenges and opportunities to expand my skills and knowledge, and I am excited to see what the future holds in this dynamic and ever-changing field.

 ---